Team

 Undergraduate Researcher

-Nayla is a first-year Neuroscience and Statistics student, planning to pursue medicine as MD or MD/PhD.
-She is excited and passionate about the brain and how its structure and function dictates the human psyche.
-In the lab, she is interested in understanding neural circuitry through electrophysiology and fiber photometry, especially to measure dopamine expression.
+Nayla is a Neuroscience and Biology student, planning to pursue medicine as an MD or MD/PhD.
+She joined the lab in Fall 2024 and is passionate about exploring how the brain’s structure and function shape the human psyche.
+Her research focuses on investigating dopamine and oxytocin dynamics in the medial prefrontal cortex using fiber photometry.
 In her free time, she loves to paint, play the oboe, dance, and watch basketball.

 -